igorwaw/web-random/content/gpfs.md

 ## Getting Storage Scale

-Storage Scale Developer Edition is available for free, but you need to register for an IBM account and accept countless license agreement.
+Storage Scale Developer Edition is available for free, but you need to register for an IBM account and accept countless license agreements.
 You'll get a 1.7G zip file.
 Put it in the directory where you have your Vagrantfile, it will be available for VMs under /vagrant.
 Connect to the first server with `vagrant ssh sr1`.
 Unzip and add executable bit to the installer: `chmod a+x Storage_Scale_Developer-5.1.9.0-x86_64-Linux-install` and run it with root privileges: `sudo ./Storage_Scale_Developer-5.1.9.0-x86_64-Linux-install`.

 It will list a few installation options.
 First one is: